sagemath/trac_to_gh/Issue 7802.md

 # Issue 7802: Mention that RNDN is the "ties toward even" version in RealField

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7802

 Original creator: jason